All communication can be grouped into two types: verbal, and nonverbal. Both types are equally important and necessary to communicate effectively.

 Is this the candidate you want to hire?
 Maybe they will surprise you with their words, but their nonverbal communication is already telling you that they do not want to be there.
 Likewise, when you are interviewing a candidate you want to pay attention to the messages you are giving off with your own body.
 For example, greeting candidates by standing up, giving a firm handshake, and a smile while introducing yourself.

 Another form of good non-verbal communication is eye-contact.
-Be sure to look your candidate in the eyes as you are having the conversation, to signal that you are interested in what they are saying.
-Good eye contact will also make it easier for you to stay present in the conversation rather than your mind wandering to your to-do list.
+Be sure to look your candidate in the eyes as you are having the conversation to signal that you are interested and engaged.

 Your email address will not be published.
 Required fields are marked *